0xAX/linux-insides/Booting/linux-bootstrap-6.md

 }
 ```

-As you may see it aligns memory region to 2 megabytes boundary and checks given start and end addresses.
+The `round_up` and `round_down` functions are used to align the start and end addresses to a 2 megabyte boundary.

-In the end it just calls the `kernel_ident_mapping_init` function from the [arch/x86/mm/ident_map.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/mm/ident_map.c) source code file and pass `mapping_info` instance that was initilized above, address of the top level page table and addresses of memory region for which new identity mapping should be built.
+In the end this function calls the `kernel_ident_mapping_init` function from the [arch/x86/mm/ident_map.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/mm/ident_map.c) source code file and passes the previously initialized `mapping_info` instance, the address of the top level page table and the start and end addresses of the memory region for which a new identity mapping should be built.

-The `kernel_ident_mapping_init` function sets default flags for new pages if they were not given:
+The `kernel_ident_mapping_init` function sets default flags for new pages if they were not already set:

 ```C
 if (!info->kernpg_flag)
 	info->kernpg_flag = _KERNPG_TABLE;
 ```

-and starts to build new 2-megabytes (because of `PSE` bit in the `mapping_info.page_flag`) page entries (`PGD -> P4D -> PUD -> PMD` in a case of [five-level page tables](https://lwn.net/Articles/717293/) or `PGD -> PUD -> PMD` in a case of [four-level page tables](https://lwn.net/Articles/117749/)) related to the given addresses.
+It then starts to build new 2-megabyte (because of the `PSE` bit in `mapping_info.page_flag`) page entries (`PGD -> P4D -> PUD -> PMD` if we're using [five-level page tables](https://lwn.net/Articles/717293/) or `PGD -> PUD -> PMD` if [four-level page tables](https://lwn.net/Articles/117749/) are used) associated with the given addresses.

 ```C
 for (; addr < end; addr = next) {